-This work explains the motivations and choices made by Girard when he proposed this new approach to the study of complexity classes.
-In particular, we explained how the representation of integers by matrices is an abstraction of sequent calculus proofs of the type of binary lists in \textbf{ELL}, and how the use of the hyperfinite factor allows to overcome the lack of uniformity of the matrix representation.
+This work explains the motivations and choices made by Girard when he proposed this new approach to study complexity classes.
+In particular, we explained how the representation of integers by matrices is an abstraction of sequent calculus proofs of the type of binary lists in \textbf{ELL}, and how using the hyperfinite factor allows to overcome the lack of uniformity of the matrix representation.
 We then introduced a notion of normative pair which differs from the one introduced by Girard and showed how the crossed product construction can be used to define such pairs.
-The change from an interaction based on the determinant to one relying on nilpotency allows to consider a larger class of groups in the construction based on the crossed product.
+Going from an interaction based on the determinant to one relying on nilpotency allows to consider a larger class of groups in the construction based on the crossed product.
 Moreover, even if the two definitions are equivalent in some cases, such as the one considered in this paper, they differ in some others.

 We then introduced non-deterministic pointer machines as a technical tool to show that $\cc{co-NL}\subseteq\{P_{+}\}$.
-The proof of this inclusion, which was only sketched in Girard's paper, helps get more insights on how computation is represented by operators.
+The proof of this inclusion, which was only sketched in Girard's paper, helps to get more insights on how computation is represented by operators.
 Moreover, it gives a new characterization of \cc{co-NL} in term of machines.
 We then proved that $\{P_{\geqslant 0}\}\subseteq\cc{co-NL}$ following the proof given by Girard \cite{normativity}, providing a proper statement and a proof of the key technical result that was not provided by Girard.
-Of course, we could have used the famous result which states that \pb{REACHABILITY-Comp}, is in \cc{NL} \cite{immerman1988nondeterministic}, to prove that we also characterized \cc{NL}, but we hope to get a different proof of this closure by complementation with our tools.
+Of course, we could have used the famous result which states that \pb{REACHABILITYComp}, is in \cc{NL} \cite{immerman1988nondeterministic}, to prove that we also characterized \cc{NL}, but we hope to get a different proof of this closure by complementation with our tools.

 We believe that this new approach of complexity can be used to characterize other complexity classes.
 Two different possibilities should be considered: changing the normative pair, and changing the set of observations.
 As we showed, one could define a normative pair from a group action by using the crossed product construction.
 However, obtaining new results in this way requires to overcome the difficulty of finding appropriate groups.